The Dawn of a World Simulator

 Learning the world through observation

-Why do we care about next-frame prediction or next-token prediction as pretraining tasks?
-Because they are simple objectives that require models with very little built-in knowledge to learn how the world works directly from data.
-Pretraining reduces uncertainty about what comes next in a sequence—whether that’s a frame or a word.
+Why do we care about next-state prediction or next-token prediction as pretraining tasks?
+Because they are simple objectives that enable models with very little built-in knowledge to learn how the world works directly from data.
+Pretraining reduces uncertainty about what comes next in a sequence—whether that’s a state or a word.
 As that uncertainty drops, intelligent capabilities begin to emerge.

-Learning not just video, but the actions that shape it
+Learning video and the actions that shape it

 The same logic applies to world models.
 To predict the next observation, a world model has to infer the underlying state of the world and how that state evolves over time.
-In practice, the best source for this is large-scale, general video.
+In practice, the best source for this is large-scale, general video and action data.
 This pushes the model to learn structure about physics, causality, and persistence.

 Learning long horizons and hidden state